Cooperations

 Swiss publishers

-Cooperation partners: Keystone sda, NZZ, TX Group, Ringier, Ringier Axel Springer (RASCH), Fundaziun Medias Rumantschas (FMR).
+Cooperation partners: Keystone sda, NZZ/NZZone Sustainable Switzerland, TX Group, Ringier, Ringier Axel Springer (RASCH), Fundaziun Medias Rumantschas (FMR).

-According to Art.
-31 of the charter, SRG shall provide abridged versions of the latest audiovisual content to other Swiss media companies that recognise the Swiss Press Council’s Declaration of the Duties and Rights of Journalists.
-Around 70 Swiss media companies have currently registered on the SRG shared content portal (https://sharedcontent.srgssr.ch/#/).
+According to art.
+31 of the charter, SRG makes unedited daily audiovisual content available to other Swiss media companies that recognize the Swiss Press Council's Declaration of the Duties and Rights of the Journalists.
+The private media companies can edit the material provided and use it flexibly.
+Around 16 Swiss media companies have currently registered.
+The raw material is made accessible via a new API, which replaces the SRG's previous shared content platform.
+To access the API, registration is necessary.

 Even before the shared content platform existed, SRG decided to make content (branded) from the archives available free of charge to private Swiss television broadcasters.